berox455/cichnamon/README.md

 # Cichnamon
 			                --- This is a readme file for cichnamon.py ---
-    - depedencies of this python game:
+    Depedencies of this python game:
         - you need to isntall numpy
         - if you want to be able to save and load your progress, then you need to install jsonpickle
                         --- Tutorial ---
     This game can be played with 2 or more players.
-    If you see ... in the terminal, press enter to continue.
+    If you see "..." in the terminal, press enter to continue.
     At the very beginning you choose the number of players by creating exactly that many trainers.
     If enter the wrong number of trainers, don't worry, you can always either create a dummy trainer or create an additional trainer later.